- ClientCamosun College

 The building became fully vacant when the School of Health and Human Services relocated to the College’s Interurban campus.
-This provided an opportunity to achieve campus-level space goals that elevate the academic lives of Camosun students and staff both inside and outside of the classroom.
+This provided an opportunity to achieve campus-level space goals that elevate the academic lives of Camosun students and staff both inside and outside the classroom.